 We’re not talking a small amount either; the world is now issuing trillions upon trillions of new debt every year.

-In China, total debt-to-GDP grew to over 280% last year.
+In China, total debt (China’s total corporate, household and government debt) grew to a ratio of over 280% last year.

-In the US, that same ratio is at a staggering 331%.
+In the US, it grew to a staggering 331%.

 Many countries in Europe such as Ireland, Portugal, Belgium, Netherlands, Greece, Spain, and Denmark are all over 300%.